quicwg/ops-drafts/draft-ietf-quic-applicability.md

 independently, and therefore would suffer from head of line blocking, if forced to be received in order, should be transmitted over different streams.
 If there is a logical grouping of those data chunks or messages, stream can be reused, or a new stream can be opened for each chunk/message.
+If one message is mapped on a single stream, resetting the stream if the message is not needed anymore can be used to emulate partialreliability on a message basis.
 If a QUIC receiver has maximum allowed concurrent streams open and the sender on the other end indicates that more streams are needed, it doesn't automatically lead to an increase of the maximum number of streams by the receiver.